Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

+In principle, one final structure is needed to complete the definition of Witten's open bosonic string field theory---the {\it open string star algebra}.
+This should be a space of string fields which is closed under star multiplication and where the Chern-Simons axioms are certain to hold.
+Ideally, it should be a topological algebra which allows discussion of continuity and convergence.
+Unfortunately, the definition of the open string star algebra is not known, though it is common to refer to it as an informal notion.
+This question has greater importance than one might expect.
+A major aspect of the study of analytic solutions is understanding the space of string fields in controlled settings.
+The fact that it is possible to perform unambiguous and physically meaningful computations in Witten's SFT is evidence that some ``open string star algebra" is holding everything together.

-Let us discuss the gauge invariant observables of the theory.
-They can be categorized as follows: \begin{description} \item{(1)} {\it The space of solutions modulo gauge transformation.} A special case of this is the space of inequivalent linearized fluctuations around a solution $\Psi_\text{sol}$.
-If we expand the string field
+Let us briefly describe physical observables.
+They can be categorized as~follows: \begin{description} \item{(1)} {\it The space of solutions modulo gauge transformation.} This is a rather abstract notion, but a special instance deserves more discussion here.
+This is the space of inequivalent linearized fluctuations around a classical solution.
+Consider a classical solution $\Psi_*$ and expand the string field